DIGITAL COGNITIVE ASSESSMENTS

 The Mini-Cog consists of three questions across two test components — a three-item word recall and clock drawing — to assess four areas of cognitive function.
 The test typically requires 3-4 minutes to administer.
 Research has indicated that the Mini-Cog is more sensitive than MMSE in detecting mild cognitive impairment.
 However, it faces the same general limitations and subjectivity concerns of other paper-based tests and, similarly, only evaluates final test outputs.

-Modern cognitive assessments
+Modern cognitive testing

 Digital technology is transforming traditional pencil and paper approaches to cognitive testing into more objective, efficient, and sensitive methods.
 Modern digital cognitive assessments, like Linus Health’s Digital Clock and Recall (DCR™) leverage familiar digital devices to streamline test administration while enhancing the clinical insights available to providers.